All 31 NFL Stadiums, Ranked

-Football, America’s religion, has some truly kick-ass cathedrals to draw in the believers.
-Stadiums in the 1970s were expected to transform into baseball parks for half the year and were carpeted with knee-destroying AstroTurf.
+Football, America’s religion, has some truly kick-ass cathedrals.
+Stadiums in the 1970s were expected to transform into baseball parks (here, we ranked those too) for half the year and carpeted with knee-destroying AstroTurf.
 Now they’re the equivalent of plasma TVs: sleek, shiny, and capable of stealing some of your hearing when they’re cranked up all the way.

-Some of these pigskin palaces now cost upwards of a billion dollars; others offer apps to tell you how long bathroom lines are.
+Some of these pigskin palaces now cost upward of a billion dollars; others have apps to tell you how long bathroom lines are.
 And others are nearly a century old, living fossils, with cavernous concourses and all-day bathroom lines.
-Every stadium brings something special to the game day experience.
+Every stadium brings something special to the game-day experience.
 Unless, it seems, you’re in California.

 From the Pacific Northwest to the Rust Belt and South Florida, we ranked all 31 NFL stadiums in the NFL (remember, two teams share a home) from the worst to the most amazing.

 Coolest feature: Imagine you took an entire Pelican Bay cellblock, dressed them in spiked shoulder pads, and told them to start drinking at 7am.
 Those are the nice fans in the Black Hole.
 It’s as close to Mad Max as you’ll find in a sports venue.

 Fun fact: Converting the field from baseball to football costs $250,000 every time.
 This is now the only stadium that still does it.

 Raiders fans are, without argument, the most menacing, violent fans in all of sports.
 My family has had season tickets since they moved to Oakland in 1993, and we’ve had our car blocked in by Raiders fans fighting EACH OTHER at least once a season.
 Opposing fans sometimes require police escorts through the stadium lots.